 (3) The easement of shelter created by this section entitles the proprietor of the dominant tenement to enter on the servient tenement to replace, renew or restore any shelter.

-[Section 12 amended by No. 58 of 1995 s.
+[Section 12 amended: No. 58 of 1995 s.
 16.]

 12A.
 Access for maintenance where part of building intrudes into another lot